zulalakkan/ukbb_cardiac/README.md

 pip3 install tensorflow-gpu numpy scipy pandas python-dateutil pydicom SimpleITK nibabel opencv-python
 ```

-If you have problems in installing tensorflow, you can read this page [Installing TensorFlow](https://www.tensorflow.org/install/) for more information.

 ## Usage

 **A quick demo** You can go to the *segmentation* directory and run the demo file there: